chmutoff/esp-tank/docs/index.md

 - Charger: TP4056 (1A) or IP2312 (3A)
 - BMS: 1S-3876 (5A)
 - 18650 battery holder
+- Switch to power on/off the whole system

 **NOTE:** in case of TP405 choose the version without integrated BMS or it will constantly turn off the power due to high starting current of the motors!